 The main differentiator here is whether it’s a card-present or card-not-present payment.
-Usually, the card-present fee will be higher than the card-not-present fee and is calculated as both a percentage and an additional charge.
+Usually, the card-not-present fee will be higher than the card-present fee and is calculated as both a percentage and an additional charge.

 The type of card a customer uses affects the fee significantly, with debit cards typically incurring a lower fee than credit cards due to the smaller risk they present.
 Different types of credit cards can work out to be more or less expensive, as business credit cards for example will incur a higher fee than rewards cards.

 MCC (Merchant Category Code)

 Your MCC is the last factor that will impact the interchange fees you pay.
 This four-digit code classifies your business based on the industry you’re in.
 Industries that are considered higher risk will typically lead to higher interchange fees.

 On average, each interchange fee will be around 1-3% of the total transaction sum.
 Credit card networks traditionally refresh their rates twice a year, in April and October.

 As such, if you want to stay up to date with interchange fees, you’ll want to check in with the card networks twice a year.
 Rates have stayed consistent for almost two years now as they were frozen during the worst of the COVID-19 pandemic, but now, credit card networks are back to their twice-a-year schedule.